docker/docs/engine/install/ubuntu.md

 #### Upgrade Docker Engine

-To upgrade Docker Engine, first run `sudo apt-get update`, then follow the [installation instructions](#install-using-the-repository), choosing the new version you want to install.
+To upgrade Docker Engine, first run `sudo apt update`, then follow the [installation instructions](#install-using-the-repository), choosing the new version you want to install.